haddockapp/haddockapp/atp.md

   1. Navigate to the dashboard page.
   2. Locate the desired project on the list.
   3. Click on the project name to open its details page.
-     _If you are testing on the `demo.haddock.ovh` environment, choose the `private repository` project._
+     _If you are testing on the `dev.haddock.ovh` environment, choose the `private repository` project._
   4. Go to the "Settings" tab within the project page.
   5. Locate and expand the "Manage Environment Variables" section.
   6. Identify the environment variable to be deleted.
-     _If you are testing on the `demo.haddock.ovh` environment, select the variable `SECRET_ENV`._
+     _If you are testing on the `dev.haddock.ovh` environment, select the variable `SECRET_ENV`._
   7. Click on the "Delete" button associated with the selected environment variable.
+  8. **Stop and Start the project to apply the modifications.**
 - **Expected result:**
   - A notification should appear on the right bottom side of the screen confirming that the action was successful.
   - The deleted environment variable should no longer be visible in the list of environment variables under the "Manage Environment Variables" section.
-    _If you are testing on the `demo.haddock.ovh` environment, you can go on the myapi.demo.haddock.ovh domain and you should see the `SECRET_ENV` value that is not set anymore._
+    _If you are testing on the `dev.haddock.ovh` environment, you can go on the `myapi.dev.haddock.ovh/env` domain and you should see the `SECRET_ENV` value that is not set anymore._

 #### Scenario 38: Editing the github application configuration

 > **Note:**
-> If you are testing on the `demo.haddock.ovh` environment, you can skip this scenario and proceed directly to **Scenario 39**.
+> If you are testing on the `dev.haddock.ovh` environment, you can skip this scenario and proceed directly to **Scenario 39**.
 You cannot edit the github application configuration on the demo environment.

 - **Objective:** Test the functionality of editing the GitHub application configuration.
 - **Prerequisites:**